dafes/dasshio/README.md

 ---------------------

 ## Docker Build
-You need to update the reference in `dasshio/dasshio/config.json` if you want to build your own docker images `"image": "dafes/{arch}-dasshio",`
+You need to update the reference in `dasshio/dasshio/config.json` if you want to use prebuild docker images `"image": "dafes/{arch}-dasshio",`

 Images are based on latest alpine linux and can be build with the following command:
-`sudo docker build . -t dafes/armv7-dasshio:0.37 --platform linux/arm32v7`
+`sudo docker build . -t dafes/armv7-dasshio:0.37 --build-arg BUILD_FROM="homeassistant/amd64-base:latest`
-And pushed with:
+For more information visit [hassio addon](https://developers.home-assistant.io/docs/en/hassio_addon_testing.html) And pushed with:
 `sudo docker push dafes/armv7-dasshio`